Fast, Affordable, Stress-Free Florida Divorce

 Simple Divorce by Summons

 This option is used when there are no minor children or joint assets and bills involved HOWEVER, the other party is not in agreement with the divorce or is incarcerated.
-Another reason to use this type of divorce is when there has been physical or verbal abuse (domestic violence) in the history of the relationship.
 In this divorce, the other party will be served divorce papers by a sheriff and will have 20 calendar days to respond to the court in writing.
 If the other person does not answer, a default must be filed before a hearing is requested.
 If he/she answers then depending on the answer, a final hearing will be scheduled by the court.

 Simple Divorce by Publication